 Power Apps Variables

-I've been building Power Apps for a few years now, and one critical part of writing a Power App is using variables.
+I've been building Power Apps for a few years.
+A key part of writing a Power App is using variables.

-Initially, I used global variables for everything, and later realized this caused major bugs and complexity.
-I then opted for the simpler Local variables and passed them from screen to screen using the Navigate function when necessary.
-This approach is more intentional and controlled.
+Initially, I used global variables for everything, which caused major bugs and complexity.
+Then, I opted for simpler local variables and passed them between screens using the Navigate function.
+This approach is more deliberate and controlled.

-In addition, I started using Formulas as much as possible (when this feature became available) and also learned the power of the With function to break down complex formulas.
+I started using Formulas when this feature became available and learned the power of the With function to simplify complex formulas.

 Formulas

-Formulas in Power Apps execute code when referenced.
-Microsoft recommends using them whenever possible, as Power Apps formulas are optimized and do not require storing variable data in memory.
+Power Apps formulas execute code when referenced.
+Microsoft recommends using them because they are optimized and do not need to store variable data in memory.

 Global Variables

-Global Variables should be used when a variable is referenced across multiple screens and needs to be updated at various stages.
+Global Variables are used when a variable is referenced across multiple screens and needs updates at different stages.

-- If you need to use a variable across screens, for example, passing a current record, use a Local Variable instead, and pass it to the next screen within your Navigate function.
+- If you need to use a variable across screens, for example, passing a current record, use a Local Variable instead.
+Then, pass it to the next screen within your Navigate function.

 Local Variables

-- You can pass Local Variables between screens using the Navigate function.
+- You can pass local variables between screens.

 - If you need a temporary result within a single formula, consider the With function instead.